-2. 2016/17 Audit issues
+2. 2017/18 Audit issues

 - 2.1 Where the audit opinion arising from an audit states that the control environment has been assessed as unsatisfactory the concerns highlighted are reported here and in the Annual Governance Statement.
-In 2016/17 there were no unsatisfactory audit opinions issued. - 2.2 At its meeting in March 2017, the Board was provided with a report on the financial allocations and budget for 2017/18.
-The Board accepted the Chief Officer, Finance and Resources, recommendation not to accept the NHS Greater Glasgow and Clyde part of the allocated budget.
-This means that there is significant uncertainty over the IJB's overall budget moving into 2017/18.
-The 2017/18 Internal Audit plan includes a planned audit of the financial planning arrangements in place for the Integration Joint Board which will cover this area. - 2.3 The Glasgow City IJB commissions Glasgow City Council and NHS Greater Glasgow and Clyde to provide services on its behalf.
+In 2017/18 there were no unsatisfactory audit opinions issued. - 2.2 The Glasgow City IJB commissions Glasgow City Council and NHS Greater Glasgow and Clyde to provide services on its behalf.
 As such, any significant governance issues reported in either the Council's or NHSGGCs Annual Governance Statement are considered for relevance to the Glasgow City Integration Joint Board.
-There were no significant issues reported in either the Council's or NHS Greater Glasgow and Clyde's 2016/17 Annual Governance Statement to the Glasgow City Integration Joint Board.
+There were no significant issues reported in either the Council's or NHS Greater Glasgow and Clyde's 2017/18 Annual Governance Statement relevant to the Glasgow City Integration Joint Board.

-3. 2016/17 Audit Workplan
+3. 2017/18 Audit Workplan

-3.1 There was no material change to the Audit Plan approved by Committee in June 2016 and all planned fieldwork has been completed.
-The results of all assurance audits undertaken at the Integration Joint Board are reported to the Finance and Audit Committee and Internal Audit will undertake follow up work during 2017/18 to confirm implementation of the agreed recommendations.
+3.1 There was no material change to the Audit Plan approved by Committee in April 2017 and all planned fieldwork has been completed.
+The results of all assurance audits undertaken at the Integration Joint Board are reported to the Finance and Audit Committee and Internal Audit will undertake follow up work during 2018/19 to confirm implementation of the agreed recommendations.
 Committee will be provided with 6 monthly updates on this work.

-4. Update on Governance Issues reported in 2015/16
+4. Update on Governance Issues reported in 2016/17